Accelerate Breakthrough Research with Intuitive Sample Preparation

 Limitations and Considerations

-Despite its many advantages, QuEChERS has certain limitations that analysts must consider:
+Despite its many advantages, QuEChERS has some limitations that should be considered.

 Matrix Specificity

-QuEChERS works best for samples with 80-95% water content.
-Low-moisture samples (dried herbs, cereals) or very high-fat samples (oils, nuts) may require water addition or additional cleanup steps.
-The purification effectiveness can be reduced for extreme matrices.
+QuEChERS works best for samples with higher water content.
+Low-moisture samples (dried herbs, cereals) or very high-fat samples (oils, nuts) may require additional water to be added or additional cleanup steps [2].

 Non-Selective Extraction

-QuEChERS extracts a broad range of compounds, intentionally providing wide analytical scope.
-However, this means it does not remove all matrix components, and the final extract still contains some co-extractives.
-Modern tandem MS instruments with high selectivity are essential for confident quantitation.
+QuEChERS extracts a broad range of compounds, intentionally providing a wide analytical scope.
+However, this means it does not remove all matrix components, and the final extract still contains some co-extractives [11].
+Modern tandem MS instruments with high selectivity are essential for confident quantitation [11].

 Limited for Very Polar Compounds